odelatorrejr2/OfflineFirstApp/README.md

 # Core Functionality

-Below is a brief overview showing how each major requirement was implemented.

 ### 1. Fetch Users from API
 - Retrofit is used to define the `ApiService`.
 - A GET request retrieves user data, and Gson automatically parses the JSON into data classes.